OfficeDev/office-js-docs-pr/word/word-add-ins-javascript-reference/paragraph.md

     }
 });
 ```

+#### Additional information
+The [Word-Add-in-DocumentAssembly][paragraph.insertpicture] sample provides another example of how to insert an image into a paragraph.

 ### insertOoxml(ooxml: string, insertLocation: InsertLocation)
 Inserts OOXML or wordProcessingML into the paragraph at the specified location.
 The insertLocation value can be 'Replace', 'Start' or 'End'.